miklevin/MikeLev.in/_posts/2024-09-23-nix-pip-install-dotenv.md

 ### Example: Using Python `dotenv`

-Here is an example that uses Python `dotenv` to set a simple `MESSAGE` value in the environment.
-The first time it runs, it will not find the environment variable, so it will use the default and display `Hello World!` as the first line of the output and `Updated Hello from .env!` as the second line.
-If you run it a second time, it will show `Updated Hello from .env!` for both lines because a `.env` file has been created.
+Here is an example that uses Python `dotenv` to set a simple `MESSAGE` value in the environment, in perhaps its most simple `Hello World` form.
+I use the optional parameter names (it would work without using the `key` and `default` keywords because of Python rules) but I include them for clarity.

 ```python
 # Install the package first: pip install python-dotenv